YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 ### What's the problem of the current solution?

 - It is complicated to use multiple CF-functions to get a simple value.
 That's not *Swifty*.
-- CF-functions are legacy APIs that don't sometimes fit with the times.
+- CF functions are legacy APIs that do not always fit with modern requirements.
 - CF APIs are officially unavailable from Swift on non-Darwin platforms.

 ## Proposed solution

-Solution is simple.
+The solution is straightforward.
-We introduce computed properties that return the name, and initializers that create an instance from the name as below.
+We introduce computed properties that return the name, and initializers that create an instance from the name as shown below.

 ```swift
 extension String.Encoding {